section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

   background-image: linear-gradient (to right, red , yellow);
 }`

 A linear gradient that starts on the left is shown in the illustration below.
-It starts out red and gradually turns yellow:
+It starts red and gradually turns yellow:

 ![left](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example-2.png)